Family & Friendship Counseling

-Our family affects who we are and who we become, both for the better and for worse.
+Our family and friends affects who we are and who we become, both for the better and for worse.
 We learn our vocabulary, our habits, our customs and rituals from our family and how to view and observe the world around us.
+We learn how to build connections, trust, compassion and communications skills from our friends.

-Anyone seeking healthier, closer family relationships can benefit from family therapy.
+Anyone seeking healthier, closer family relationships or desiring to strengthen friendships can benefit from therapy.

 - Parent-child conflict